HA-141/QMUL-MSc-Research-Project/README.md

 Scikit-learn: 1.6.1
 PyYAML: 6.0.2

-Install libraries using command prompt:
+You can install these libraries using this prompt:
+`pip install -r requirements.txt`

 Consult ReadMe.txt to learn how to run scripts